 'If you leave us, you can no longer use the code we have written for you or you can't take it with you.'

-This is a slightly murkier area, because it really does depend on what your contract with the reseller says.
+This is a slightly murkier area, because it really does depend on what your contract with the partner says.
 For the most part and in every instance we have seen, the contracts normally grant you the right to use bespoke work or add on for as long as you wish, but the originally reseller retains the intellectual property.
-Essentially, that means you (and therefore your your new reseller) can continue to use it, develop it and maintain it for your own purposes.
+Essentially, that means you (and therefore your new reseller) can continue to use it, develop it and maintain it for your own purposes.
 You (and your new seller) can't copy it and resell it to other people.
 In some cases, customers have negotiated either dual or sole ownership of the intellectual property.
 In this situation, there are really no limitations around what you can do.
 The only situation where this could get messy is if the contract explicitly stops you using the add on or bespoke software if you cancel the contract.
 We've never seen it, but that's not to say they don't exist!

 'No, you see you're mid-point in your Microsoft Enhancement contract, you can't move from us until that ends.'